-Tampa Family Law & Estate Planning Attorney
+Tampa Family & Estate Planning Lawyer

-The Tampa family law & estate planning attorneys at Bubley & Bubley, P.A. are dedicated to meeting the needs of clients in family law, business law, estate planning, real estate and civil litigation.
-Since 1992, our Tampa family law, divorce and estate planning attorneys have been establishing and maintaining relationships with individuals and families from all walks of life, from employees to business owners, from young couples to retiring grandparents.
+The Tampa family & estate planning lawyers at Bubley & Bubley, P.A. are dedicated to meeting the needs of clients in family law, business law, estate planning, real estate and civil litigation.
+Since 1992, our Tampa family law, divorce and estate planning lawyers have been establishing and maintaining relationships with individuals and families from all walks of life, from employees to business owners, from young couples to retiring grandparents.
 No matter where you are coming from or where you are at in your life, we are here to help you with the legal matters that matter most.

 - A divorcing spouse may need representation in a child custody dispute, but may also need to revise a will or trust or make changes to other important legal documents

 - A business owner getting married may need a prenuptial agreement to protect a vital interest in a family business

 - The head of the family may form a Family Limited Partnership to transfer valuable real estate to younger generations